Cecil Morgan – basketball

 “Can they, Joe?”
 Mary Sue asked.

-"Hell, yes," said Joe.
-"They haven't got any athletes, but they'll get after 'em.
-Like to see it.
+“Hell, yes,” said Joe.
+“They haven’t got any athletes, but they’ll get after ’em.
+I like to see it.
 Be the start of an upset weekend, boys.
 The one we gotta have is tomorrow, though.
-Got to send 'em back across the Red River."
+Got to send ’em back across the Red River.”
 Joe ordered another beer.
 And another.
 And one more.

 “We better move out,” Cecil Morgan said presently.
 “They’re gonna hang us up in that state fair traffic.”

-"Yawl want paper cups?"
-Gordo asked, thoughtfully.
+“Yawl want paper cups?”
+Gordo asked thoughtfully.

 “I ‘magine,” said Joe.
 “Take that pizza with you, Mary Sue.
 Grab that beer, Cecil.
 We got to go see the Red Helmets play the Navys.”